Wramberg/TerminalView/README.md

 # SublimeTextTerminalView
-Terminal plugin for Sublime Text 3
+Terminal plugin for Sublime Text 3.
+More information to come.